mahmoudparsian/data-warehousing/resources/week_01_Course_Outline_and_DW_Concepts/02_Data_Warehousing_Concepts.md

 ## Data Mart

-	A subset of a data warehouse that is designed for a specific business
+	1. A subset of a data warehouse that is designed for a specific business line, department, or function.

-	line, department, or function.
+	2. Data marts can be independent or linked to the main data warehouse.

-	Data marts can be independent or
+	3. A data mart is a subset of a data warehouse.
+It is specially designed for a particular function within an organization such as sales, finance or marketing.

-	linked to the main data warehouse.
+	4. In an independent data mart, data can collect directly from different types of data sources.

 ## Dimensional Modeling